100 Influential Women in Tech Directory: Applications are now open

 - Entrepreneurs are the founders or commercial leaders pushing technology-centric companies from startup to success.

-- Rising stars will be women, aged 35 and under (as at the end of 2024), who have experienced rapid career growth in a field within technology, or are progressing well academically.
+- Rising stars are women, aged 35 and under (as at the end of 2024), who have experienced rapid career growth in a field within technology, or are progressing well academically.

 Printed in full-colour, this exclusive guide to the country’s top women in tech will be distributed with the May edition of Brainstorm, and goes to leading private sector corporates and enterprises and key government and public sector organisations.
 Brainstorm’s audience consists of a highly targeted and influential base of IT, technology and business decision-makers.